Multi-purpose fighter P-38 "Lightning"

 Neither the Me-110, nor the Pe-3, nor the same R-38 could compete with the best models of single-engine fighters in maneuverability, so they quickly changed to night modifications of the fighters.

-Not sure about the Pe-3, but both the Bf-110 and the P-38 Lightning had a range that single-engine vehicles could not achieve, at least until the Mustang.
-Therefore, they were used as escorts for bombers.
-The logic is simple - an escort of hulking fighters is better than none, and it will be cheaper to lose a couple of fighters than one heavy bomber.
-Yes, and heavy fighters were not easy prey - yielding in horizontal maneuver, they were at least equal in vertical, and superior in armament to most opponents.
-The cannon and 4 large-caliber machine guns, and not spaced along the wing, but grouped in a gondola, gave the target a buzzsaw effect.
+I'm not sure about the Pe-3, but both the Bf-110 and the P-38 Lightning had a range that single-engine machines couldn't reach, at least until the Mustang came along.
+So they were used as bomber escorts.
+The logic was simple - escorting slow fighters was better than nothing, and it was cheaper to lose a couple of fighters than one heavy bomber.
+And heavy fighters weren't easy prey - while inferior in horizontal maneuver, they were at least equal in vertical maneuver, and were superior to most of their opponents in armament.
+A cannon and four large-caliber machine guns, not spaced along the wing, but grouped in the nacelle, had a buzzsaw effect on the target.
 So they justified themselves.

 1. 0